 Then Halimah moves on to her younger son’s lesson plan for homeschool.

-He’s in year 1 (5-6 years old).
+He’s in Year 1.
 And she does the same planning for him on a separate weekly planner.

 As you can see, this type of homeschool lesson planning is actually more like pacing.